American civil religion: Pledge of Allegiance

 Kao and Copulsky argue the concept of civil religion illuminates the popular constitutional debate over the Pledge of Allegiance.
 The function of the pledge has four aspects: preservationist, pluralist, priestly, and prophetic.
 The debate is not between those who believe in God and those who do not, but it is a dispute on the meaning and place of civil religion in America.

 Cloud explores political oaths since 1787 and traces the tension between a need for national unity and a desire to affirm religious faith.
 He reviews major Supreme Court decisions involving the Pledge of Allegiance, including the contradictory Minersville School District v.
 Gobitis (1940) and West Virginia v.
 Barnette (1943) decisions.
 He argues that the Pledge was changed in 1954 during the Cold War to encourage school children to reject communism's atheistic philosophy by affirming belief in God.

 School rituals

+Bellah wrote that "The public school system serves as a particularly important context for the cultic celebration of the civil rituals."
 Adam Gamoran (1990) argues that civil religion in public schools can be seen in such daily rituals as the pledge of allegiance; in holiday observances, with activities such as music and art; and in the social studies, history and English curricula.
 Civil religion in schools plays a dual role: it socializes youth to a common set of understandings, but it also sets off subgroups of Americans whose backgrounds or beliefs prevent them from participating fully in civil religious ceremonies.